Zahawi’s controversies from claiming money for heating his stables to tax dispute

+Nadhim Zahawi has been sacked as Conservative Party chairman by prime minister Rishi Sunak after an ethics inquiry led by Sir Laurie Magnus concluded that he had committed a “serious breach” of the standards expected of him as a minister.

-Nadhim Zahawi is in increasing political peril over his tax affairs after he admitted paying a settlement to the HMRC to end a dispute.
+Mr Zahawi last week admitted paying a settlement to the HMRC to end a tax dispute last summer while he served as chancellor of the exchequer, despite having tired to silence journalists who questioned him about the matter with threats of legal action.

-A row over the reported seven-figure sum he paid to settle the matter has heaped pressure on Rishi Sunak to sack the former businessman and MP for Stratford on Avon.
+A row duly erupted over the reported seven-figure sum he was understood to have paid to settle the matter, which heaped pressure on Mr Sunak to sack the former businessman and MP for Stratford-upon-Avon.

-Labour leader Sir Keir Starmer said Mr Zahawi’s position as Tory Party chair is “untenable” and the prime minister should “show some leadership” by sacking him.
+Labour leader Sir Keir Starmer said Mr Zahawi’s position as Tory Party chair was “untenable” and urged the PM to “show some leadership” by sacking him.

+That finally happened on Saturday morning in response to Sir Laurie’s letter to Mr Sunak detailing his findings, which found that Mr Zahawi and had missed several opportunities to come clean on the matter.

+Mr Zahawi responded with a letter of his own stressing his pride in serving the government, citing his role in the Covid-19 vaccine rollout and the planning of the late Queen’s funeral as personal high points, but did not express a single word of regret or contrition and concluded by attacking the press over its reporting of the affair.

-It is not the first time Mr Zahawi has been embroiled in controversy after he was caught up in the MPs expenses scandal in 2009 and has also reportedly been blocked from receiving a knighthood over his tax affairs.
+It is not the first time Mr Zahawi has been embroiled in controversy.

 Pays settlement to HMRC to settle tax dispute

-Mr Zahawi is facing growing pressure after he admitted paying a settlement to HMRC to end a tax dispute related to a shareholding in YouGov.
+Mr Zahawi initially hoped to downplay the affair that finally saw him removed from Cabinet.

-In a statement on Saturday, the Tory party chairman released a statement on Saturday to “address some of the confusion about my finances”, after it was reported that he paid HMRC a seven-figure sum to end a dispute.
+He released a statement on 21 January to “address some of the confusion about my finances” after it was reported that he had paid HMRC a seven-figure sum to end the dispute, surrounding his shareholding in YouGov, an institution he helped found.

-The investigation in Mr Zahawi’s finances was first revealed in The Independent last July when it emerged he was being probed over the sale of shares in the polling company he co-founded 22 years ago.
+The investigation into Mr Zahawi’s finances was first revealed by The Independent last July when it emerged he was being probed over the sale of shares in the polling company.

-Mr Zahawi, has not disclosed the size of the settlement - reported to be an estimated £4.8 million including a 30% penalty - or confirm whether he paid a fine.
+Mr Zahawi has not disclosed the size of the settlement but it is reported to be an estimated £4.8 million plus a 30 per cent penalty.

-The furore has heaped political pressure on Rishi Sunak, who has ordered his new ethics adviser, Sir Laurie Magnus, to investigate Mr Zahawi’s tax affairs.
+The writing appeared to be on the wall for him as soon as Mr Sunak announced Sir Laurie’s inquiry, saying he had “questions to answer”, and that duly proved to be the case.

 ‘Blocked from knightood’ over tax affairs

-He was due to receive a knighthood in the new year’s honours list but was later blocked after Whitehall officials checked with the HMRC about his tax situation in December, The Sun on Sunday reported.
+He was due to receive the honour in this month’s New Year’s Honours List but was later blocked after Whitehall officials checked with the HMRC about his tax situation in December, The Sun on Sunday reported.

 Tax campaigner Richard Murphy, professor at Sheffield University Management School, told The Independent that HMRC has the power to highlight tax disputes for people due to receive an honour.